dboyliao/NumSwift/README.md

 ## Importable Framework

-- Open `NumSwift.xcodeproj` under `NumSwiftFramework/NumSwift/` directory.
+- Open `NumSwift.xcodeproj` under `NumSwift/NumSwift/` directory.
 - Press `Build`.
-- View `Products/NumSwift.framework` in Finder.
+- You should be able to see `NumSwift.framework` under `NumSwift/NumSwift/`.
 Drag the framework file to any project you'd like to use it.
 - You should be able to import `NumSwift` in your project.

-# Examples

-Go to `Examples` for more example codes.

 # References